orfey7/default_prediction/README.md

 # default_prediction
 The task involves creating a predictive model to estimate the probability of a default event occurring.

-# Default Detection Project

-Welcome to the Default Detection project repository!
-This project aims to build a predictive model for assessing the likelihood of default events.
-The goal is to develop a model that can predict whether an individual or entity is likely to default on a loan or credit obligation.

 ## Table of Contents

 - [Getting Started](#getting-started)